-Simon Plouffe lives and works as a filmmaker-producer in Montreal.
+Simon Plouffe lives and works as a filmmaker-producer in Montreal / Tiohtià:ke / Mooniyang.
 His experience in sound leads him to explore sonic universes in his films.
 Others' Gold, has been shown at RIDM, Dok.Fest Munich, Guadalajara, Big Sky.
 Those Who Come, Will Hear, has won the Jury Award in Ann Arbor, the best documentary in Ficwallmapu Chile and Best Sound at the Gala Quebec Cinema in 2019.
-He is currently developing a feature documentary on blindness caused by armed conflicts and also a short experimental doc on an underwater forest in a hydroelectric reservoir.
+In May 2022, he released Forests, a short exploratory documentary, premiering it at various esteemed events including the Cannes Film Market (Short Film Corner), the 62nd Krakow FF, and the 75th edition of the Edinburgh FF.